 At 8 1/2 weeks, we do will take 2 or 3 individual pictures of each puppy.

-Some time between 9 and 10 weeks, we will do a short video of each puppy going through their training exercises.
+Some time between 8 1/2 and the time puppies leave us, we will do a short video of each puppy going through their training exercises.

 We do not do extra pictures for those wanting special pictures